bicycle-codes/link/README.md

 ## use

 ## example
 Connect two devices, a phone and computer, for example.
-They must both know `code`, which by default is a 6 digit numberic code that should be transmitted out of band.
+They must both know `code`, which by default is a 6 digit numberic code.
+The code must be transmitted out of band.

 ```js
 import { program as Program } from '@oddjs/odd'